BenoCharlo/benocharlo.github.io/src/pages/posts/Useful_noise/index.md

 Differential Privacy (DP) is a mechanism designed to protect information of individuals through a randomized process.
 Concretely, it introduces noise into the data in order to retain information from an attacker (any individual who might want to access information that is not intended to be disclosed).

 The promise of DP is to ensure the plausible deniability of any user's information who shares his/her data.
 This means, the results of a data analysis will not change if any individual from the database have not been part of the dataset.
+For an introduction to the concept of DP, please take a look at [my first post](https://medium.com/@capgemini.invent.europe/differential-privacy-embedding-privacy-into-data-usage-f827f620f886) on the subject.
 There exists two forms of DP:

 - the (global) DP in which data is collected from every individuals and centralized into a single database (or server); the noise is then introduced in an aggregated result of a query, of the centralized data before publishing.
 - the Local Differential Privacy (LDP) in which every individual send a noisy data and holds the true data on their devices.
 The noisy data is centralized by the aggregator.
 This setting brings stronger privacy guarantees than the previous one as individuals do not have to trust the aggregator.
 But the cost of applying LDP form is to have a huge dataset so we can average out the local noises added to each individual-level information.